Saeid-Tayebi/pca_nipals/Python/README.md

 ## Features

-- **Automatic Component Selection**: By default, the number of components is set to the number of data variables.
+- **Automatic Component Selection**: By default, the number of components is determined based on the eigenvalue less than 1 rule.
 Users can also manually specify the number of components.

 - **Center-Scaling**: The function centers and scales the data by default to ensure better model performance.
 Users can skip this step by adjusting the `to_be_scaled` parameter.

-- **Alpha Parameter (Modeling Framework)**: An `alpha` parameter (ranging from 0 to 1) defines the confidence limit within which the model predictions are valid.
-A smaller `alpha` value provides a more constrained but accurate model, while a higher `alpha` broadens the model's scope at the potential cost of prediction accuracy.
+- **Alpha Parameter (Modeling Framework)**: An alpha parameter (ranging from 0 to 1) defines the confidence limit within which the model predictions are valid.
+A smaller alpha value provides a more constrained but accurate model, while a higher alpha broadens the model's scope at the potential cost of prediction accuracy.

 - **PCA Score Visualization**: An optional third input parameter (`color_map`) allows users to visualize data distribution in latent space, providing insight into possible clustering or variable-based patterns.

 - **Ease of Use**: Designed for simplicity, the functions are straightforward to implement, requiring minimal adjustments for customized analysis.

+- **Missing Value Estimation**: A new feature has been added to estimate missing values in new observations based on the trends extracted using PCA.

 ## Usage